 Restoring dental implants with crowns requires additional precision processes that begin before the implants are even inserted.

-If you are uncertain of the status of your dental crowns or other restorations, call Elite Prosthetic Dentistry at 202-244-2101 to schedule a consultation with Dr. Marlin.
-We welcome patients from the Washington metropolitan area including Arlington, Alexandria, Bethesda, and Potomac, from around the country, and abroad.
+If you are uncertain of the status of your dental crowns or other restorations, call Elite Prosthetic Dentistry at (202) 244-2101 to schedule a consultation with Dr. Marlin or Dr. Talmazov.
+We welcome patients from the Washington metropolitan area including Arlington, McLean, Alexandria VA, Bethesda, and Potomac, from around the country, and abroad.

 watch: Why Do Some Dental Crowns Look Unnatural or Fake, While Others Look Natural & Healthy?